What are the aims of this leaflet?

 An oral antibiotic (taken by mouth) must be given as early as possible and continued until the recommended course is completed.
 The antibiotic given to you will depend on your local trusts antimicrobial guidelines.
 If the condition is not improving, higher doses and longer courses may be required.
 More severe cellulitis and erysipelas are likely to need antibiotic injections or infusions in hospital.

-Most people are treated with a form of penicillin, so it is extremely important that you tell your doctor if you are allergic to penicillin.
+Most people are treated with a form of penicillin called flucloxacillin, so it is extremely important that you tell your doctor if you are allergic to penicillin.

 Failure to improve to appropriate treatment may lead your doctor to seek a specialist opinion as sometimes this condition can mimic others.

 It is important that any breaks in the skin, for example due to athlete’s foot or eczema, are treated to prevent repeated episodes of cellulitis.
 Your doctor may prescribe topical medication (in a cream) for this.
-Any leg swelling after the skin infection has settled should be treated with compression stockings until the swelling has gone completely.
+It is important to regularly check the skin in the future for breaks or other skin problems as these could lead to future cellulitis episodes.

 If there are repeated episodes of cellulitis or erysipelas, the doctor may suggest long-term preventative antibiotic treatment.

 - See your doctor as early as possible if you think you are getting another attack of erysipelas or cellulitis.
 If the attacks become frequent, your doctor may give you a prescription for an antibiotic to keep at home and take as soon as you notice any symptoms of infection.